elsadg/elsadg.github.io/README.md

 - Joint Research Center of the European Commission

 **Education**
-- PhD in Remote Sensing
+- PhD in Remote Sensing (University of Edinburgh)
-- MSc in Remote Sensing and Geography
+- MSc in Remote Sensing and Geography (Aberystwyth University)
-- BSc in Physical Geography
+- BSc in Physical Geography (Aberystwyth University)

 **Publications**
 - De Grandi, E.C., Mitchard, E., Woodhouse, I. and De Grandi, G. 2015.
 Spatial Wavelet Statistics of SAR Backscatter for Characterizing Degraded Forest: A Case Study from Cameroon.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 8(7), 3572-3584.